-(a)(b)(c)(d) The Auditor determined compliance on these subparts of the standard after a review of policy 14-2-DHS that requires, "If the allegation of sexual abuse involves events that took place while the alleged victim was not in CoreCivic custody (e.g. while housed at another provider's facility, or state, or federal facility), the Facility Administrator of the facility that received the allegation shall ensure that the following actions are taken: Contact the facility head or appropriate office of the facility where the alleged abuse took place as soon as possible, but no later than seventy-two (72) hours after receiving the allegation; Determine from the facility administration at that facility whether the allegation was reported and investigated; If the allegation was reported and investigated by the appropriate officials, the receiving facility shall document the allegation, the name and title of the person contacted, and that the allegation has already been addressed.
+(a)(b)(c)(d) The Auditor determined compliance on these subparts of the standard after a review of Policy 14-2-DHS that requires, "If the allegation of sexual abuse involves events that took place while the alleged victim was not in CoreCivic custody (e.g. while housed at another provider's facility, or state, or federal facility), the Facility Administrator of the facility that received the allegation shall ensure that the following actions are taken: Contact the facility head or appropriate office of the facility where the alleged abuse took place as soon as possible, but no later than seventy-two (72) hours after receiving the allegation; Determine from the facility administration at that facility whether the allegation was reported and investigated; If the allegation was reported and investigated by the appropriate officials, the receiving facility shall document the allegation, the name and title of the person contacted, and that the allegation has already been addressed.
 Under this circumstance, further investigation and notification need not occur; If the allegation was not reported or not investigated, a copy of the statement of the detainee shall be forwarded to the appropriate official at the location where the incident was reported to have occurred; All such contacts and notifications shall be documented on the 5-1B Notice to Administration; including the allegation, any details learned from contact with the site where the alleged abuse took place, and the facility's response to the allegation and if an allegation is received from another facility, he/she will ensure the allegation is investigated.
 All allegations of sexual abuse or assault shall be immediately and effectively reported to ICE/Enforcement and Removal Operations (ERO).
 In turn, ICE/ERO will report the allegation as a significant incident and refer the allegation for investigation."
-The Warden, PSA Compliance Manager, and the PAQ indicated CCCC did not receive any reports of sexual abuse from a detainee on arrival at the facility, occurring at another facility.
-There were also no allegations made at other facilities reported to have occurred at CCCC, during the audit period, according to these interviews and a review of the PAQ as well.
-The Warden and PSA Compliance Manager confirmed all allegations of sexual assault are reported to ICE Supervisory Detention and Deportation Officer (SDDO) at CCCC.
+The Warden, PSA Compliance Manager, and the PAQ indicated WCDC did not receive any reports of sexual abuse from a detainee on arrival at WCDC, that occurred at another facility within the audit period; however, both were aware that if they receive such a complaint that they would contact the other facility and document the notifications in accordance with the policy requirements.
+The Warden and PSA Compliance Manager also informed the Auditor that WCDC was never contacted by another facility informing them a detainee made an allegation of sexual abuse while placed at WCDC.
+If an allegation were reported from another facility occurring at WCDC, the Warden and PSA Compliance Manager confirmed an investigation would be conducted and the AFOD notified.
 The interview with the SDDO confirmed that he makes all required notifications to ICE personnel as required by the standard.